Interact via the CLI

 }

-• "code_id" is the reference to the stored WASM code
+• "code_id" is the reference to the stored Wasm code

 • "creator" is the address of the account that uploaded the code

-• "data_hash" is the checksum of the stored WASM code
+• "data_hash" is the checksum of the stored Wasm code

 • "instantiate_permission" is the instantiate permission configuration.
-It is optional, and the default value is Everybody, which means everybody can create an instance of the uploaded WASM code
+It is optional, and the default value is Everybody, which means everybody can create an instance of the uploaded Wasm code

 Download code